culturecreates/disciplines-asq/README.md

 ## Minimal Setup - Machine Only

-The minimal setup for machines to access this taxonomy on an Apache server at scenepro.com.
+The minimal setup for machines to access this taxonomy on an Apache server at scenepro.ca.

 Place the `dist/disciplines-asq.rdf` file in the `/apachedocumentroot/taxonomies/` directory.